vknowable/knowable-blog/_posts/2023-02-25-bootstrapping-namada-privacy.md

 ## The Privacy Game

-However, unless there’s a crowd to blend into, observers can still make inferences about who is controlling their assets.
+However, unless there’s a crowd to blend into, observers can still make inferences about the data to identify those using the system.
 So there’s a bootstrapping problem: the earliest depositors have little to no privacy, so why join the shielded pool?

 <img src="https://github.com/vknowable/knowable-blog/blob/master/images/tall%20in%20a%20crowd%20512.png?raw=true">